taplytics/Taplytics-Android-SDK/START.md

 The experiment data will be sent as a single event to Adobe, Amplitude, Flurry, and Localytics.
 The event will be named `TL_experiments` and have the experiment data as properties.

-For both Google Analytics and Mixpanel the experiment data will be set as properties on _all_ the events (known as super properties in Mixpanel).
+For both Google Analytics and Mixpanel, the experiment data will be set as properties on _all_ the events (known as super properties in Mixpanel).

 The properties for all sources are in the following format: